duclairdeugoue/duclairdeugoue/README.md

 # Hi there am duclairdeugoue 👋

 I'am a **Cameroonian** and also a Junior Web Developer with some years of experience.
-I am currently working on Django Framework for building Backend applications and Web APIs.
+I am currently working on Front end mentor for building Frontends UIs  and Websites.

 ## Programming Languages